fetchai/agents-aea/docs/skill-guide.md

 aea add protocol fetchai/oef:0.1.0
 ```

-This adds the protocol to our AEA and makes it available on the path `packages.protocols...`.
+This adds the protocol to our AEA and makes it available on the path `packages.fetchai.protocols...`.

 We also need to add the oef connection:
 ```bash